-- · Research on using X-ray computed tomography (CT) scanning to analyze the structure of culture heritage artifacts - · Research on improving and expanding the system for safeguarding underwater archeological sites. - · Research on educational outreach programs aimed at enhancing museum visitors' understanding through the use of explanatory panels, booklets, workshops, etc. tailored to exhibition themes - · Research on the conservation and restoration of Japanese and Asian cultural heritage in museums - · Research on the continued use of Integrated Pest Management (IPM) in museum crisis management
+- · Research on improving and expanding the system for safeguarding underwater archeological sites. - · Research on educational outreach programs aimed at enhancing museum visitors' understanding through the use of explanatory panels, booklets, workshops, etc. tailored to exhibition themes - · Research on the conservation and restoration of Japanese and Asian cultural heritage in museums - · Research on the continued use of Integrated Pest Management (IPM) in museum crisis management